UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-rtas/usage.md

 ## Invoking the plugin

-To gather data, send an HTTP POST request to your endpoint:  `https://<pluginEndpoint>/rtas/callback`

-The payload for this POST must be in the following format:
+## Set Up

+You will need to "install" the plug-in in IBM DevOps Velocity.
+You can do this in one of two ways.
+* Perhaps the easiest way is to create a new Value Stream in IBM DevOps Velocity.
+* You can use the following template for creating your integration

     ```
+    "integrations": [
   {
+    "type": "ucv-ext-rtas",
+    "tenant_id": "<tenant-id>",
+    "name": "<integration-name>",
+    "logginglevel": "INFO",
+    "properties":{
+      "_userAccessKey": "<ucv-user-access-key>",
+      "rtasUrl" : "<IBM DevOps Test-Hub-url>",
+      "rtasOfflineToken":"<IBM DevOps Test-Hub-offline-token>",
+      "buildRegExp": "([A-Z]+-[0-9]+)",
+      "workflowId" : "<value_stream_id>"
+        }
+    }
+    ]

+    ```
+* In the above example, provide all of your own values for the values inside of < > brackets.
+* The buildRegExp field can be used to map a build to a metric.
+The tags on the IBM DevOps Test Hub test will be evaluated against the regular expression.
+* For instance, if your buildRegExp is defined as "([A-Z]+-[0-9]+)" and you tag your test with "BUILD-123" this will map the build with ID BUILD-123 in the Velocity server to the newly created metric.
+* For help forming a regular expression based on your build ID, you can test out patterns at the following web page: https://regexr.com

+* Another option for creating is to hit the https://<velocity-url>/integration url with the integration definition as your payload:

+    ```

+    {
+    "type": "ucv-ext-rtas",
+    "tenant_id": "<tenant-id>",
+    "name": "<integration-name>",
+    "logginglevel": "INFO",
+    "properties":{
+        "rtasUrl" : "<IBM DevOps Test-Hub-url>",
+        "rtasOfflineToken":"<IBM DevOps Test-Hub-offline-token>",
+        "buildRegExp": "([A-Z]+-[0-9]+)",
+        "workflowId" : "<value_stream_id>"
+    }
+    }

+    ```
+* Either option will allow you to create an IBM DevOps Test Hub integration instance.

+## Running the Integration

+After going through the "Set Up" portion above, you can send an HTTP POST request to your new endpoint: https://<velocity-url>/pluginEndpoint/<integrationId>/rtas/callback

+* The payload for this POST must be in the following format

+```

+{
   "project": {
-    "name":"<name of Rational Test Automation Server project>",
+    "name":"<name of IBM DevOps Test Hub project>",
-    "id": "<id of Rational Test Automation Server project>"
+    "id": "<id of IBM DevOps Test Hub project>"
     (either project name or project id must be specified)
   },
   "test": {